The Need for Accelerators

 The plug-in allows you to save configuration options into recipes for easy replication across devices.
 This article discusses suggested recipes for the Intel DLB and Intel QAT accelerators.
 Refer to the Intel Device Manager for VMware vCenter Server User Guide to apply the configurations listed here and save them into recipes.

-The Intel Dynamic Load Balancer (Intel DLB) is a PCIe* device that provides load-balanced, prioritized scheduling of events (that is, packets) across CPU cores, enabling efficient core-to-core communication.
-It is a hardware accelerator offered by Intel that can be configured with the plug-in, and is used with supported drivers.
+The Intel Dynamic Load Balancer (Intel DLB) is a PCIe* device that provides load-balanced, prioritized scheduling of events (packets) across CPU cores, enabling efficient core-to-core communication.
+It is a hardware accelerator offered by Intel that can be configured with the plug-in and used with supported drivers.

 Different recipes control how resources are allocated between the SR-IOV Virtual Functions (VFs).
 The following table lists the recommended configuration recipes.